servertastic/servertastic-api/api2.md

 ###`listproduct`

 This call returns all the products available through the reseller system, along with associated information such as price and SAN count.
-If a

 **`listproduct` request**

-`https://api.servertastic.com/ssl/product/listproducts?api_key=[Your API Key]&product_group=[‘SSL’, ‘SmarterTools’, ‘Truste’ or ‘All’]
+`https://api2.servertastic.com/product/listproducts?api_key=[Your API Key]&product_group=[‘SSL’, ‘SmarterTools’ or ‘All’]
 `

 **`listproduct` response**